 Opposition to the Child Victims Act

-The Catholic Conference, which consists of New York State’s Catholic bishops, opposed the Child Victims Act and spent over a million dollars lobbying legislators in an attempt to prevent it from passing.
+The Catholic Conference, which comprises New York State’s Catholic bishops, opposed the Child Victims Act and spent over a million dollars lobbying legislators in an attempt to prevent it from passing.
 As a Catholic, this is embarrassing.

 They were especially opposed to the provision that allowed a one-year window in which victims whose claims date back beyond the statute of limitations would be considered.
 They argued that this provision would force institutions like them to defend misconduct they did not know about.
 The Catholic Conference also expressed concern that only private institutions such as themselves would be affected by the one-year period and not public ones.

 In an op-ed, Cardinal Timothy Dolan of the Archdiocese of New York called for a Child Victims Act that emphasizes “healing” and not the breaking of religious institutions.
 Cardinal Dolan pointed to a compensation program run by his Archdiocese as a model that the state could use.
 This program provides monetary compensation to victims of clergy sexual abuse.
 It has already paid over 1,000 victims.
 While he does not directly mention his opposition to the extension of SOL laws in the op-ed, Cardinal Dolan has previously stated that the one-year period would be “toxic” for them.